The Center for Global Awareness Approach

 A society’s cultural traits--politics, economics, technology, culture, religion, values, and the environment-- interact with, reinforce, and support one another.

-• Promoting a Big Picture
+• Envisioning a Big Picture

 • Being Self-Aware